 You should consider whether features such as superior investment performance or the provision of better member services justify higher fees and costs.

-You may be able to negotiate to pay lower contribution fees and management fees where applicable.
+You may be able to negotiate to pay lower fees.
 Ask the fund or your financial adviser.

 TO FIND OUT MORE